Gordon has been an online writer for over nine years. His articles often focus on home repair or video games and

 - Unlike other insulation, it does not degrade over time due to compacting, disintegration, or from absorbing moisture.

-- It is thin and fairly lightweight and much less bulky than other forms, making it easy to work with and fit.
+- It is thin, fairly lightweight, and much less bulky than other forms, making it easy to work with and fit.

 - Unlike other forms of insulation, it is also non-toxic and non-carcinogenic, making it safer and easy to install with the use of less safety equipment.

 4 Disadvantages of Reflective Insulation

 - It is generally more expensive due to being a metal-based product.

 - Though effective in warmer climates, it will require being combined with other forms of insulation in colder climates.
 This is in order to prevent heat loss in cold weather from convection.

 - There is the potential of reflective insulation becoming an electrical hazard should a wiring fault occur.
 After all, it is a metal and conducts electricity.

 - It also relies on being clean and free of dust and debris, both when fitted and when in use.
 This means in some areas, such as roofs, it may require being cleaned of dust from time to time to ensure maximum efficiency.